imaolo/yaat/README.md

 ## usage

-main.py is under construction, check later or fix it. tests yaat/ and test/ are working.
+main.py is under construction, check later or fix it. yaat/ and test/ are working.

 The maester provides information on available datasets, models, and predictions We can can print all, some, or one of them.